Table of Contents

 Field Mapping

-tab, connect one or more incoming fields to the deduplicate asset.
+tab, connect one or more incoming fields to the fields on the deduplicate asset.

 The fields that you map must include data that can describe an identity of the type that the asset specifies.
-The input fields must also include a field that can act as a group key during duplicate analysis.
+You must also map a GroupKey field that the transformation can use to create groups during duplicate analysis.

 The tab lists the fields from upstream objects in the